fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 We are going to use **FastAPI** security utilities to get the `username` and `password`.

-OAuth2 specifies that when using the "password flow" (that we are using) the client / user must send a `username` and `password` fields as form data.
+OAuth2 specifies that when using the "password flow" (that we are using) the client/user must send a `username` and `password` fields as form data.

 And the spec says that the fields have to be named like that.
 So `user-name` or `email` wouldn't work.